M151 ¼-ton 4×4 utility truck

-The Truck, Utility, ¼-Ton, 4×4, M151 or simply M151 was the successor to the Korean War M38 and M38A1 jeep Light Utility Vehicles.
-The M151 had an integrated body design which offered a little more space than prior jeeps, and featured all-around independent suspension with coil springs.
-It has since been replaced by the larger AM General HMMWV in most utility roles in frontline use.
-With some M151A2 units still in U.S. military service in 1999, the M151 series achieved a longer run of service than that of the World War II/Korean War-era MB/GPW, M38, and M38A1 series combined.
+With some M151A2 units still in U.S. military service in 1999, the M151 series achieved a longer run of service than that of the World War II / Korean War-era Willys MB/GPW, M38, and M38A1 series combined.

 History

-In 1951 Ford Motor Company was awarded the contract to design a ¼-ton 4×4 truck to replace the aging M38 and M38A1 model jeeps.
+In 1951 Ford Motor Company was awarded the contract to design a ¼-ton 4×4 truck to replace the M38 and M38A1 model jeeps.
 The M151 was developed to specifications and guidance of the U.S. Army's Ordnance Tank Automotive Command.
 Design started in 1951 and testing and prototyping lasted through most of the fifties.
 Although the M151 was developed and initially produced by Ford, production contracts for the M151A2 were later also awarded to Kaiser and AM General Corp, a subsidiary of AMC.